aniasobo/birthdaycal/README.md

 ### User manual:
 1. Initialize a new calendar
-2. add name, date as arguments of the .add method
+2. Add name, date as arguments of the .add method.
+Date must have format YYYY-MM-DD
-3. view your full calendar with .read_calendar _Birthday Calendar is a Makers' TDD practical_
+3. View your full calendar with .read_calendar

+_Birthday Calendar is a Makers' TDD practical_